Britain's Next Top Model series 3: Week 1

-The girls immediately faced their first challenge posing in front of the press, and then met stylist Hilary Alexander who asked the girls when they lost their virginity and what they think about unprotected sex.
+The top 12 contestants immediately faced their first challenge posing in front of the press, and then met stylist Hilary Alexander who asked the contestants when they lost their virginity and what they think about unprotected sex.
 Later, they arrived in the model house and they ran around trying to choose rooms.
 Lauren, Sherece, Krystal, Carly, and Lucy were upset because they did not find beds for all of them (They eventually found beds downstairs).

-The next morning, the girls went to London Fashion Week.
+The next morning, the contestants went to London Fashion Week.
 They met with top fashion designer, Nathan Jenden and were told they each had to model an outfit on the catwalk.
 Natalie won the fashion challenge and she chose Dani and Abigail to share the prize, which was attendance at a Gharani Strok Fashion Party.
 When they were home, they found Lisa Mail that explained the next photo shoot.

 The photoshoot was a calendar-shoot with each model representing a different month.
 The photographer was impressed with Krystal and was pleased that Lucy did not seem to need any direction.
 Back at the house, tensions arose with a huge fight between Rebecca and Louise.
 Carly injured her foot in the photo shoot wearing extremely high shoes which resulted in her using crutches to walk during the elimination ceremony, though she cited a "skin infection" as the reason for this.

-At judging panel, Lucy became the brightest girl, as the judges loved her photo and it was unanimously considered gorgeous.
+At judging panel, Lucy became the brightest contestant, as the judges loved her photo and it was unanimously considered gorgeous.
 Krystal also was praised for giving emotion to her photo, while Louise is praised for making her face really gorgeous.
 Natalie was praised for her ability to make her photo come alive, and Rebecca was praised for making her photo really work, with the help of the fan.

 Stefanie's photo was loved by the judges, especially her hair and her pose, only if she can relax her face a bit more.
 Carly's photo was quite good, but she looked too painful in her photo.
 Both Sherece and Lauren's photo were criticised for not being alive in their photo, while Holly was praised for her face, but the rest of her photo was a disaster.
 Abigail and Dani ended up in bottom two, and Abigail was saved from elimination due to her good posture and is deemed to having more potential.
 Dani was eliminated because of her lack of personality in the photo shoot and the judges belief that she was not working hard enough.